jordanmchavez/kdm-tts/Backlog.md

     * Terrain Grid Snapping

 * Spawn severe injuries
-* Menus should be mutually exclusive: clicking on one should close the others
-* Fix broken multi-line notes
-* two armor sets keep one forever

 * Quick camera nav locations on the bottom (hotkeyed?)
 * Video tutorial
-* Export/Import saves
 * Add a Settlement Phase Board:
     * Endeavor tokens
     * Phase guide